lab-sun/NLE-DM/README.md

 * Download the dataset, release it and put into the file of `Data`;
 ```
 BDD10K for semantic segmentation
-BDD_OIA for jointly predict actions and explanations
+BDD_OIA for jointly predict actions and reasons
 BDD_AD for jointly predict actions and descriptions
 ```
 * Download the pretrained weight and put into the file of `weight` (optional);